Garvit1000/kshan-innovation-/README.md

     JavaScript : Adding interactivity to the website, handling user inputs.

-    Thank you for visiting the Kishan-Innovation full stack website project.
+    Thank you for visiting the Kisham-Innovation full stack website project.
     This project is a testament to the power of combining basic web technologies to create engaging and interactive web applications.
     Whether you're a prospective customer interested in tech-integrated eyewear or a fellow developer looking for inspiration, I hope you find this project insightful and enjoyable.